-How to Decipher Copic Various Refill Inks: A Post for Alcohol Ink Artists
+How to Decipher Copic Ink Refills: A Post for Alcohol Ink Artists

 Hey ladies and gents!
 I hope everyone is making it through their week and staying safe and healthy.
 I apologize; it has been a LONG time since I posted something.
 I’m hoping to get back to posting regularly and providing you all with some valuable information.